Download Careers360 App

 It is usually stated that time lost never returns.
 Therefore, the candidates must divide the time they have at hand as they prepare for the CAT and how to crack the IIM entrance exam.
 An average to brilliant student might easily prepare for the CAT in six months.
 Therefore, going by the trends in the past years, one can assume that questions will be asked from three sections.

-Hence out of the six months, candidates must try to finish all three sections within a span of three to four months and keep the last two months before the exam to take the mock tests as they will be able to know the type of questions that are asked in the entrance exam.
+Hence out of the six months, candidates must try to finish preparing for all the three sections within a span of three to four months and keep the last two months before the exam to take the mock tests as they will be able to know the type of questions that are asked in the entrance exam.

 7. Importance of CAT 2025 Mock Tests